+Under these Terms, an advisory service means that Cantor will provide you with investment advice on an ongoing basis, but the decision to invest or not to invest will be made solely by you (the "Advisory Service").
 Under these Terms we may also execute investment transactions on your behalf where you have made an investment decision without taking any advice from us (see Clause 1 Part B).

-You shall remain designated as receiving discretionary managed services in accordance with the discretionary managed account opening document signed by you unless you seek, in writing, to change the designation of your account.
+You shall remain designated as receiving the Advisory Service in accordance with the advisory account opening document signed by you unless you seek, in writing, to change the designation of your account.
 Any such requested change shall not be effective until you have completed or provided such additional information as is requested by Cantor and we have acknowledged the amendment of the change in status of your account in writing.